Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models

-\paragraph{What combinations tend to yield more original ideas?} Not all target--inspiration combinations are equally effective at producing original ideas.
-Some pairings consistently yielded higher originality ratings across both humans and LLMs (see Figure \ref{fig:distance} (c) and (d)).
-For instance, combining \textit{octopus} with \textit{car} produced original ideas from both sources (e.g., human: ``This car moves on eight tentacle-like appendages instead of wheels, letting it drive, climb, sink, and float''; \texttt{o3}: ``like octopus, this car deploys a flexible skin embedded with micro-vacuum pads that [...] create temporary adhesion, allowing self-parking on steep walls'').
-In contrast, pairing \textit{sneaker} with \textit{sofa} resulted in mundane ideas that merely transplanted cushioning features (e.g., human: ``This sneaker has extremely cushioned, plush soles designed specifically for comfort''; \texttt{Qwen2.5-72B}: ``this sneaker uses a multi-layered cushioning system ...'').
-The correlation between average originality ratings for the same combinations produced by humans versus LLMs was significantly positive ($r = 0.44$, $p < .001$, see also Figure \ref{fig:distance} (a)), suggesting that certain combinations are inherently more conducive to original thinking.
+Not all target--inspiration combinations were equally effective at inducing original ideas.
+Some pairings consistently yielded higher originality ratings across both humans and LLMs (see Figures S5 and S6).
+For instance, combining \textit{octopus} with \textit{car} produced original ideas from both humans and LLMs (e.g., human: ``This car moves on eight tentacle-like appendages instead of wheels, letting it drive, climb, sink, and float''; \texttt{o3}: ``like octopus, this car deploys a flexible skin embedded with micro-vacuum pads that [...] create temporary adhesion, allowing self-parking on steep walls'').
+In contrast, pairing \textit{sneaker} with \textit{sofa} resulted in mundane ideas that transferred cushioning features (e.g., human: ``This sneaker has extremely cushioned, plush soles designed specifically for comfort''; \texttt{Qwen2.5-72B}: ``this sneaker uses a multi-layered cushioning system ...'').
+The correlation between average originality ratings for the same combinations produced by humans versus LLMs was significantly positive ($r = 0.44$, $p < .001$, see also Figure \ref{fig:distance}a), suggesting that certain combinations are inherently more conducive to original thinking.

-To understand more systematically what kind of target--inspiration combinations tend to yield more original ideas, we quantified the semantic distance between each pair using general knowledge associated with the corresponding concepts in Wikipedia.
-For each concept, we retrieved up to 50 sentences from its Wikipedia page $X$ and embedded these sentences using a pretrained sentence-transformer model $\theta$ (\texttt{all-mpnet-base-v2}).
-We use the dimensionality reduction technique from \citet{conklin2025information}, which takes the embeddings $Z=\theta(X)$ and computes a soft quantization $\hat{Z}$ for each token by computing the cosine similarity between each embedding and $n$ uniformly distributed points on the surface of the unit sphere $S$ and normalising.
+To understand more systematically what kind of target--source combinations tend to yield more original ideas, we quantified the semantic distance between each pair using general knowledge associated with the corresponding concepts in Wikipedia.
+For each concept, we retrieved up to 50 sentences from its corresponding Wikipedia article (e.g., the ``Octopus'' article for \textit{octopus}) $X$ and embedded these sentences using a pretrained sentence-transformer model $\theta$ (\texttt{all-mpnet-base-v2}).
+We use the density estimation technique from \citet{conklin2025information}, which takes the embeddings $Z=\theta(X)$ and computes a soft quantization $\hat{Z}$ for each token by computing the cosine similarity between each embedding and $n$ uniformly distributed points on the surface of the unit sphere $S$ and normalising.
 The result is a categorical distribution $\hat{Z}$ over the discrete points in $S$ that describes the model's representation space: